 - 1) List the coursework and other learning experiences required for the school or program's DrPH degrees.
 Information may be provided in the format of Template D3-1 or in hyperlinks to student handbooks or webpages, but the documentation must present a clear depiction of the requirements for each DrPH degree. (self-study document) - 2) Provide a matrix, in the format of Template D3-2, that indicates the assessment activity for each of the foundational competencies listed above (1-20).
 If the school or program addresses all of the listed foundational competencies in a single, common core curriculum, the school or program need only present a single matrix.
-If the school or program relies on concentration-specific courses to assess some of the foundational competencies listed above, the school or program must present a separate matrix for each concentration. (self-study document) - 3) Provide supporting documentation for each assessment activity listed in Template D3-2.
-Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)

-- 4) Include the most recent syllabus from each course listed in Template D3-1, or written guidelines, such as a handbook, for any required elements listed in Template D3-1 that do not have a syllabus. (electronic resource file) - 5) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+If the school or program relies on concentration-specific courses to assess some of the foundational competencies listed above, the school or program must present a separate matrix for each concentration. (self-study document) - 3) Include the most recent syllabus from each course listed in Template D3-1, or written guidelines for any required elements listed in Template D3-1 that do not have a syllabus.
+If the syllabus does not contain a specific, detailed set of instructions for the assessment activity listed in Template D3-2, provide additional documentation of the assessment, e.g., sample quiz question, full instructions for project, prompt for written discussion post, etc. (electronic resource file) - 4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)